 Alcyone is located in the constellation Taurus.
 Representing the celestial Bull, Taurus is one of the largest constellations in the sky, covering an area of 797 square degrees.
 It is best known for its brightest star, Aldebaran, the 14th brightest star in the sky, and the two bright, large open clusters, the Pleiades and the Hyades.
 Aldebaran marks the Bull’s eye and the V-shaped Hyades cluster outlines its head.

-Taurus is home to several other well-known deep sky objects: the historic supernova remnant Messier 1, also known as the Crab Nebula, the reflection nebula NGC 1555 (Hind’s Variable Nebula), the planetary nebula NGC 1514 (Crystal Ball Nebula), the colliding galaxies NGC 1409 and NGC 1410, and the open clusters NGC 1647 and NGC 1817.
+Taurus is home to several other well-known deep sky objects: the historic supernova remnant Messier 1, also known as the Crab Nebula, the Spaghetti Nebula (a large but faint supernova remnant), the reflection nebula NGC 1555 (Hind’s Variable Nebula), the planetary nebula NGC 1514 (Crystal Ball Nebula), the colliding galaxies NGC 1409 and NGC 1410, and the open clusters NGC 1647 and NGC 1817.

 The best time of year to observe the stars and deep sky objects of Taurus is during the month of January.